 Closer oversight by DTF of:

 HVHR projects are also subject to compulsory Gateway reviews and active monitoring throughout the life of the project.
+Gateway reviews (Gates 1 through 6) are compulsory for all HVHR projects.

 An overview of how the HVHR framework, including the Gateway Review Process, is applied to market-led proposals can be found below: